ammaransari01/ammaransari01/README.md

-- 👋 Hi, I’m @ammaransari01
+👋 Hi, I’m @ammaransari01
+👀 I Give 🧠 and 💭 to 🦾🤖💻⚙️
-- 👀 I’m interested in Robotics, AI, Research, Business Intelligence, Data Analytics
+I'm a Neuroroboticist, and I blend the Human Brain with Robotics, AI.
+I am interested in Research, Business Intelligence, Data Analytics and Computational Modelling

 <!---
 ammaransari01/ammaransari01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.